 For the longest time, I was “just a writer” or “just a freelancer.”
 I did work for hire, chasing one project after another with no big-picture plans, no strategy, and no stability.
 I was working in my business, but failing to own my business.
 It took me far too long to develop a CEO mindset, but now I am a boss (and just has left my vocabulary).

-Now, I’m helping other women make the same mindset shift.
-My mentoring programs help freelancers, side hustlers, and struggling business owners learn to act and feel like CEOs, create frameworks for sustainable success, and achieve more than they thought possible.
+Now, I’m a business coach for women entrepreneurs and I love helping other women make the same mindset shift.
+My programs help freelancers, side hustlers, and struggling business owners learn to act and feel like CEOs, create frameworks for sustainable success, and achieve more than they thought possible.

-In early 2016, I created an awesomely supportive and positive Facebook group for women business owners called Own It Crush It.
-That passion project blossomed—and my mentoring business took off with it.
-Now, I help hundreds of women business owners through a variety of courses, an exclusive membership portal, and a group mentoring program.
+In May of 2017, I created an awesomely supportive and positive Facebook group for women business owners called Own It Crush It.
+That passion project blossomed—and my coaching business took off with it.
+Now, as a business coach for women entrepreneurs I’ve helped thousands through my courses, exclusive membership community, and a virtual coaching program.

 Nothing makes my heart happier than seeing members of my community succeed.